Emmett Kelly: Return to Hollywood

 In 1949, after a charity circus performance in Los Angeles, Emmett was approached by an agent representing David O. Selznick.
 On October 8, while Ringling Bros. and Barnum & Bailey was in Tucson, Arizona, Kelly signed an exclusive one-year contract.

-At the age of 51, the idea of starting a new career in motion pictures appealed to Kelly, and when the circus closed in Miami, Florida on November 25, he immediately left for Hollywood, California.
+At the age of 51, the idea of starting a new career in motion pictures appealed to Kelly, and when the circus closed in Miami, Florida on November 25, he immediately left for California and Hollywood.

-In the months that followed various ideas were pitched, until finally he was given a script based on a radio mystery series titled, The Fat Man.
+In the months that followed various ideas were pitched, until finally he was given a script based on a radio mystery series titled The Fat Man.
 In the film, Kelly would be cast as the villain.
 Although the idea intrigued him, as he read the script, he became concerned.
 The storyline called for the character to murder three people, then take money that he had stolen from one of the victims and start a circus where he would hide behind his clown makeup.
 And they wanted Emmett to appear in the film as Willie.

 The idea of turning his beloved character into a murderer was unacceptable.
 The producer and director of the film agreed that the killer should not depict the same character that Emmett had spent his career developing.
 In its review of the film, The New York Times, praised Kelly's acting ability and noted, "As the ex-convict clown, Mr. Kelly herein demonstrates that circus rings need not be his sole field."